 A site for everything regarding Scotland, it’s curated from a charming ex-pat Scot several thousand miles away, and is to be recommended as a resource in itself, apart from the Wilson’s Tales material.

 You may go to the Wilson’s Tales header page here where there are a series of tales accessible in a formatted way.
-Alternatively, as stated on the page, you can read facsimile volumes at the Internet Archive
+Alternatively, as stated on the page, you can read facsimile volumes at the Internet Archive, as referenced above.
+They are scanned copies however, so, whilst readable, they are not high quality transcriptions.

 There are usually copies of the Tales on Ebay.
 Take Care, as Ebay sellers seem to equate leather bindings with huge prices.
 Check the edition and the volume(s).
 Click here to run a search over ebay